lerina/lerina.github.io/html/lrn/text/sect.md

     * If the tests pass, the code is immediately committed.
     * If the tests fails, immediately revert with `git reset --hard`.

+---

+- Code must compile and run between each git commit
+- Test one non-trivial code at a time
+- commit after each passing test.

+| TOP-DOWN DESIGN
+| Think a little    ↱↴
+|    Write a little ↑↲
+|
+| BOTTOM-UP IMPLEMENTATION
+| Code a little     ↱↴
+|    Test a little  ↑↲

 ## Productivity
 To bridge the gap between intention and action, some people like to t hinking of their work in terms of war.
 I prefer to see it as a live action, a performance.